 Our full-day wine tour starts early in the morning from Athens; the experienced driver will take you from the coastal road that drives along the Saronic Gulf towards Corinth.

-After an hours’ drive you will be reaching the Corinth Canal, where you can admire the splendid views to the Sea and take some amazing pictures.
+After an hours’ drive, you will be reaching the Corinth Canal, where you can admire the splendid views of the Sea and take some amazing pictures.

-Nemea was very much known in the ancient times because of the Panhellenic Games organised in the Temple of Zeus, featuring contests in music, drama, horse riding and gymnastics.
+Nemea was very much known in ancient times because of the Panhellenic Games organized in the Temple of Zeus, featuring contests in music, drama, horse riding, and gymnastics.

 The Games of Nemea